 Ways You Can Help

 Being touched by illness affects us in different ways.
 Many people want to give back to the community and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-Toronto, ON (March 5, 2018) — University Health Network (UHN) innovations, strong living donor programs, along with increased numbers of deceased donors in Ontario and generous philanthropic gifts have contributed to making the Multi-Organ Transplant Program the largest adult transplant program in North America.
+Toronto (March 5, 2018) — University Health Network (UHN) innovations, strong living donor programs, along with increased numbers of deceased donors in Ontario and generous philanthropic gifts have contributed to making the Multi-Organ Transplant Program the largest adult transplant program in North America.

 UHN's Multi-Organ Transplant Program reached a milestone of completing 639 adult transplants in 2017.

 Based on U.S. Organ Procurement and Transplantation Network and UHN's own data as of March 01, 2018, UHN's Multi-Organ Transplant Program ranked first in volume, with UCLA Medical Center performing 607 adult transplants, and the University of California San Francisco Medical Center performing 601 adult transplants in 2017.